-At day 8, the GPC profile of the non-laser treated samples shifts left significantly, Fig. 9(a).
-A distinct peak, corresponding to a smaller MW of 10300 g/mol, is observed.
+At day 8, the GPC profile of the nonlaser-treated samples shifts left significantly, Fig. 8(a).
+A distinct peak, corresponding to a smaller MW of 10,300 g/mol, is observed.
 This shift is due to the selective scission of the crystal fold surface.
-Preferential scission generates chains with MW representing the integral folds the crystalline residues [17,19].
+Preferential scission generates chains with MW representing the integral folds the crystalline residues [18,20].
 The left peak is mainly composed of the MW of crystalline residues, and the right peak mainly comes from the amorphous region experiencing random chain scission.
-As degradation approaches 11 and 14 days, the right peak starts to diminish due to the continuous scission of amorphous chains, and the overall distribution is mainly composed of a peak centered at 10300 g/mol.
-The PDI thus decreases, as shown in Fig. 10(a).
+As degradation approaches 11 and 14 days, the right peak starts to diminish due to the continuous scission of a peak centered at 10,300 g/mol.
+The PDI thus decreases, as shown in Fig. 9(a).